Elijah Pierce (boxer)

-Elijah Pierce (born September 30, 1996) is an American professional boxer who has held the WBO International featherweight title since July 2025.
+Elijah Pierce (born September 30, 1996) is an American professional boxer who held the WBO International featherweight title from July 2025 until February 2026.

 Amateur career

 Pierce, born in Midwest City, Oklahoma, fought in regional championships at the United States as an amateur, he gained victories against a handful of boxers such as former World Boxing Association (WBA) super lightweight champion Rolando Romero, he also has plenty of losses, with the likes of Hector Tanajara Jr. He also fondly recalls a rivalry with top prospect Bruce Carrington in an interview.

 Professional career

 Early years

 On July 23, 2016, Pierce began his professional career as a lightweight and made his debut match against Deartie Tucker in Remington Park, Oklahoma City.
 In the fight, Tucker weighed 139 pounds (63.05 kilograms), whilst Pierce weighed 5 pounds (2.27 kilograms) lighter, Pierce won via 1st round TKO, finishing the bout within 2 minutes and 49 seconds.

 Pierce moved down to the super featherweight division in his third bout against debutant Xavier Siller, Pierce won via third round TKO.
 Pierce returned to the lightweight division against journeyman Anthony Dave, who he would defeat via second-round KO.
 In his next bout, Pierce moved back down to the super featherweight division to defeat undefeated Mexican Calendario Alejandro Rochin.